Finding Small Complete Subgraphs Efficiently: Introduction

 For $k=4$, deciding whether a graph contains a $K_4$ and finding one if it does (or counting all $K_4$'s in a graph) can be done in $O(n^{\omega+1}) = O(n^{3.373})$ time by the algorithm of Alon, Yuster, and Zwick~\cite{AYZ97}, in $O(n^{3.252})$ time by the algorithm of Eisenbrand and Grandoni~\cite{EG04}, and in $O(m^{(\omega+1)/2})=O(m^{1.686})$ time by the algorithm of Kloks, Kratsch, and M{\"{u}}ller~\cite{KKM00}.

 In contrast to the problem of detecting the existence of subgraphs of a certain kind, the analogous problem of listing \emph{all} such subgraphs has usually higher complexity, as expected.
 For example, finding all triangles in a given graph (each triangle appears in the output list) can be accomplished in $O(m^{3/2})$ time and with $O(n^2)$ space by an extended version of the algorithm of Itai and Rodeh~\cite{IR78}.
 Bar-Yehuda and Even~\cite{BE82} improved the space complexity of the algorithm from $O(n^2)$ to $O(n)$ by avoiding the use of the adjacency matrix.
-Chiba and Nishizeki~\cite{CN85} further refined the time complexity in terms of graph arboricity, which is the minimum number of edge-disjoint forests into which its edges can be partitioned.
-Their algorithm lists all triangles in a graph in $O(m \alpha)$ time, where $\alpha$ is the arboricity of the graph.
-They also showed that $\alpha =O(\sqrt{m})$; consequently, the running time is $O(m^{3/2})$.